|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The Indians were all members of the 2/12th Frontier Force Regiment, 4/9 Jats Regiment, that surrendered at Singapore.
 As Prisoners Of War (POWs), they were transported to Wewak and were forced to labor for the Japanese Army.
 During October 1945 they were liberated at Marienberg by the Australian Army.
 These ten Indians were the only survivors of their contingent.
 On October 14, 1945 they were transported to Boram for medical treatment for their wounds and beri-beri at the 2/15th Field Ambulance.
-Afterwards, they were sent to Lae where they boarded this Dakota to testify at War Crimes trials at Rabaul.
+Afterwards, they were sent to Lae where they boarded this Dakota to testify at the War Crimes trials at Rabaul.

 At 9:00 am took off from Jacquinot Bay Airfield on a fifty minute flight bound for Rabaul.
 Last heard from via radio fourteen minutes later.
 When this aircraft failed to arrive it was officially declared Missing In Action (MIA).

-In fact, this Dakota crashed into an unnamed mountain with an elevation of 7,000' roughly 150' below the peak in an area known as Milim approximately six miles inland from Wide Bay.
+In fact, this Dakota crashed into an unnamed mountain with an elevation of 7,000' roughly 150' below the peak in an area known as Milim on New Britain approximately six miles inland from Wide Bay.
 Everyone aboard were killed in the crash.
 The height of this peak was incorrectly plotted on their maps.
 This Dakota was officially written off on November 23, 1945.

 Recovery of Remains